department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 #### Spouses and dependents

-These family members may be eligible for burial in a national cemetery:
+These family members may be eligible for burial in a VA national cemetery:

 - The spouse, surviving spouse, or dependent of an eligible Veteran or member of the Armed Forces, even if that Veteran isn't buried or memorialized in a national cemetery
 - The surviving spouse of an eligible Veteran who remarried a non-Veteran and who passed away on or after January 1, 2000